JDestefano11/React-Portfolio/README.md

 Builds the app for production to the `build` folder, optimizing for best performance.

-## Features

-- Responsive design
-- Project showcase
+## Project Structure

-- Skills section
-- Contact form
+- `src/components`: Contains React components including Footer.jsx
+- `src/styles`: Contains CSS files for styling

 ## Learn More